Do I have to believe in hypnosis in order for this to work?

 If it has to do with the mind then hypnosis can be used.
 Some common uses of hypnosis are to stop smoking, live a healthier lifestyle, increase sports performance, reduce stress and anxiety, eliminate phobias, control pain, stop teeth grinding, and change bad habits as well as creating new beneficial ones.
 Just because you don't see it listed here, doesn't mean that hypnosis can't help.
 I always tell people to call or e-mail me and ask if you have any more questions.
 If I can't help you, I know many different doctors, therapists, psychiatrists, acupuncturists, and other facilities that may be able to.
 At the very least I should be able to point you in the right direction!

-My fee is $100 per session, or $260 for a 3 session package.
+My fee is $100 per session.
 I don't charge by the hour as session times can vary.
 The first session usually lasts a bit longer (usually 60-90 minutes), with subsequent sessions clocking in at around 45-60 minutes.
 Please either e-mail me or call (208) 286-8966 for a free 15 minute phone consultation to see how I can best fit your needs.

 I do not take insurance at this time, however you may be able to be reimbursed through your insurance or your health savings account (HSA).
 I can provide you with session receipts as well as superbill insurance codes for hypnotherapy that way you can check with your provider to see if reimbursement is a possibility.